SRombauts/SQLiteCpp/README.md

 - to be light and fast
 - to be monothreaded (not thread-safe)
 - to use API names sticking with those of the SQLite library
-- to be well documented in code with Doxygen, and online with some good examples
+- to be well documented with Doxygen tags, and with some good examples
 - to be well maintained
 - to use a permissive MIT license, similar to BSD or Boost, for proprietary/commercial usage